A Short Story Behind This Vintage Recipe

 - 1/2 cup of bread crumbs, crubbled

 - 1 cup of ketchup, chilled (optional, but recommended for taste)

 - 2 to 5 pinches of brown sugar, optional, but recommended for taste

 - Preheat oven to 325˚F.

-- In a large bowl mix together the ground beef, egg, bread crumbs, salt and pepper, and the chopped onion.
+- In a large bowl mix together the ground beef, egg, bread crumbs, salt and pepper, and chopped onion.
 Mix these ingredients well.

-- Place the ground-beef in a loaf pan, make an indent long-ways down the middle of the loaf (like a loaf of bread) *RECOMMENDED* Instead of placing in a loaf pan, let the loaf stand freely on a grate slightly above an oven pan, still putting an indent long-ways down the middle of the loaf (like a loaf of bread).
+- Place the ground beef in a loaf pan, make an indent long ways down the middle of the loaf (like a loaf of bread) *RECOMMENDED* Instead of placing it in a loaf pan, let the loaf stand freely on a grate slightly above an oven pan, still putting an indent down the middle of the loaf (like a loaf of bread).

-- When oven has reached 325˚F, place meatloaf as close to dead center of the oven as you can.
-Close oven door, check loaf no more than 3 times while cooking.
+- When the oven has reached 325˚F, place the meatloaf as close to the dead center of the oven as you can.
+Close the oven door and check the loaf no more than three times while cooking.
 It will give you bad luck.

 - Apply the ketchup and brown sugar mix to the top of the meatloaf as soon as you pull it out of the oven.